Gajol/balance/_books/The-Defining-Decade.md

 - most people went to the booth with 18 choices, but only 3% bought jam
 - fewer people went to the booth with 6 flavours, but 30% bought jam

+### Kurt Vonnegut - Myth of talent

+> When I was 15, I spent a month working on an archeological dig.
+I was talking to one of the archeologists one day during our lunch break and he asked those kinds of “getting to know you” questions you ask young people: Do you play sports?
+What’s your favorite subject?
+And I told him, no I don’t play any sports.
+I do theater, I’m in choir, I play the violin and piano, I used to take art classes.
+And he went WOW.
+That’s amazing!
+And I said, “Oh no, but I’m not any good at ANY of them.”
+>
+> And he said something then that I will never forget and which absolutely blew my mind because no one had ever said anything like it to me before: “I don’t think being good at things is the point of doing them.
+I think you’ve got all these wonderful experiences with different skills, and that all teaches you things and makes you an interesting person, no matter how well you do them.”
+>
+>And that honestly changed my life.
+Because I went from a failure, someone who hadn’t been talented enough at anything to excel, to someone who did things because I enjoyed them.
+I had been raised in such an achievement-oriented environment, so inundated with the myth of Talent, that I thought it was only worth doing things if you could “Win” at them.” — [Kurt Vonnegut](https://en.wikipedia.org/wiki/Kurt_Vonnegut)

 ## My Life Should Look Better on Instagram